vsg-root/SLPSO/README.md

 ## About the Algorithm

-SLPso is a Python library that implements the Social Learning Particle Swarm Optimization (SL-PSO) algorithm, which is based on the following research paper:

 **A Social Learning Particle Swarm Optimization Algorithm for Scalable Optimization** *Authors: Ran Cheng and Yaochu Jin*
 *Journal: Information Sciences, Volume 291, Pages 43-60, Year 2015*